Article: Brexit Impact - Customer FAQs

 For the current guidance on the impact of Brexit to our customers and their supply chains, please review our FAQs.

 In light of the short, medium and long term changes expected to result from Brexit, World Courier has:

 • Increased investments in Dublin facilities to serve customers moving their operations to Ireland

 • Ensured that mainland Europe has sufficient capacity for UK operations

 • Expanded our in-house brokerage teams in the UK and across the EU to provide you with a detailed understanding of local customs and regulatory requirements

 World Courier’s specialist teams are trained on all new requirements relating to the EU-UK movements of goods, which will also be incorporated into our “OK to send” document review process.

-World Courier is the only major specialty logistics provider in the UK that has Authorized Economic Operator (AEOC) Customs Simplification status.
-This demonstrates that our role in the international supply chain is secure and that our customs procedures are efficient and meet EU Standards.
+Being the only major specialty logistics provider in the UK that has Authorized Economic Operator (AEOC) Customs Simplification status - our role in the international supply chain is secure and our customs procedures is efficient and meets EU standards.